Simulation

 NASA NOS Website

-Core Flight System (cFS) NASA's Core Flight Software is an open source, project independent, reusable flight software framework that is used as the base system which STF-1 flight software is developed on top of.
+Core Flight System (cFS) NASA's Core Flight Software is an open source, project independent, reusable flight software framework that is used as the base system which STF-1 flight software was developed on top of.

-Click on the image to the right to learn more by visiting NASA's cFS Website.
+Click on the image to the right to learn more by visiting NASA's cFS Website

 NASA cFS Website